CityofToronto/bdit_tt_request_app/README.md

    * Get Travel Data File
      * You are ready to go, hit the “GET DISPLAYED LINKS’ DATA” button to get the file.
      * While the application is making your desired file, you cannot request another file.
- * Server
-   * By any chance if you want to test our API server, the link is given below http://backendproduction-env.eba-5qbcpngm.ca-central-1.elasticbeanstalk.com/
-   * To test our APIs, please refer to the application’s API document in https://github.com/Accelsnow/team-project-22-toronto-big-data-innovation-team/tree/dev/doc

  ## Development requirements

  * The project may be deployed on any server running a UNIX-like OS.
 It requires installation of Python3.6+ and Node.js with pip3 and npm as package managers.
 The 3rd party libraries are specified in frontend/package.json and backend/requirements.txt.